What Is System Intent

 Versioned

-Each intent state is associated with:
+Each intent snapshot is associated with:

 • a specific set of source artifacts